LSchwerdt/SimultaneousSortperm.jl/README.md

 ## Roadmap

 - Use pattern-defeating-quicksort from SortingAlgorithms when PR is merged.
-- Add special optimizations for functions that do not sort the input.
+- Implement `dims` keyword (added to `sortperm` in Julia 1.9).
 - Add optimization for small Integers?
-- Dispatch to `sortperm` / `sortperm!` when they are faster.
+- Dispatch to `sortperm` / `sortperm!` when they are faster (very small inputs)?
-- Implement `dims` keyword (added to `sortperm` in Julia 1.9).
 - Contribute to Base / SortingAlgorithms
 - (Include option to use different sorting algorithms?)